Find Suspension Strut Assembly Kit

 - Front of the Vehicle is Sagging on One Side

 Most modern passenger cars have a suspension system that uses a combination of shocks and struts.
 Most commonly, shock absorbers are used in the rear of the vehicle, while strut assemblies are used in the front.

+Since the complete assembly includes multiple parts, there are a few different components that may wear out or become damaged.
 Most vehicle’s struts are filled with hydraulic fluid and/or nitrogen gas, and over time these can leak out through cracked or worn seals.
-When this happens, you will probably notice a change in your vehicle’s suspension, ride height, and handling.
+The boot may crack and begin to let in dirt and debris.
+The bearing inside the strut mount can come loose or become damaged due to an impact, corrosion, or normal wear and tear.
+If any of these things occur, you will likely notice a change in your vehicle’s suspension, ride height, and handling.

 Because there are so many variables, there is no real guideline for how long a suspension strut assembly should last.
 It is recommended that you take a look at your vehicle’s struts any time the other front end components are being inspected, like tie rod ends, stabilizer bar links, and ball joints.
 Most of the time when a strut fails you will begin to notice a change in the steering and ride quality.